 I’d been through it and came out stronger but only in the places where I sought out the Lord.
 Stronger and better, too, once I went from “courting” God to fully accepting Him.

-And, if He is with me, than who can be against me?
+And, if He is with me, then who can be against me?
 Even cancer can’t be because I’m His will, no matter what it is.

 By the weekend before my birthday, I’d had enough.
 I woke up Saturday morning, hurrying out the door with friends to see an early show of “Samson” at Sight and Sound Theaters.
 While I could have chosen to be down and depressed, I had promised myself that I would enjoy my day.